georgexyz19/georgexyz.com/content/posts/linux-command-grep.md

 Grep command searches file contents to find lines that contain a pattern.
 The pattern is described in Regular Expression (regex) language.
-Here are three youtube vidio links about Grep and regular expressions.
+Here are three youtube video links about Grep and regular expressions.

 * [Brian Kernighan Youtube Talk on Grep](https://www.youtube.com/watch?v=NTfOnGZUZDk)
 * [Corey Schafer Linux Terminal Tutorial for Grep](https://youtu.be/VGgTmxXp7xQ)